 How to Hide Zero Values in Google Sheets (2 Easy Methods)

-In this tutorial, I will show you a few methods that you can use to hide zero values in Google Sheets.
-I will also cover a method you can use to not just hide the zero values but instead remove these completely.
+That’s where I come in.
+In this tutorial, I’ll show you two methods you can use to hide zero values in Google Sheets.
+I will also cover a method you can use remove them completely.
+Read on for my step-by-step guide.

 Suppose you have a dataset as shown below and you want to hide all the zero values in this dataset.